Kelvin: 2019 redefinition

-The difference is that, before the redefinition, the triple point of water was exact and the Boltzmann constant had a measured value of 1.38064903(51)×10^-23 J/K, with a relative standard uncertainty of 3.7×10^-7.
-Afterward, the Boltzmann constant is exact and the uncertainty is transferred to the triple point of water, which is now 273.1600(1) K.
+In practical terms, as was the goal, the change went largely unnoticed: the chosen value has enough accuracy and significant figures for continuity, ensuring that water still freezes at 0 °C to high precision.
+The difference lies in the status of reference points.
+Before the redefinition, the triple point of water was taken as exact, while the Boltzmann constant had a measured value of 1.38064903(51)×10^-23 J/K, with a relative standard uncertainty of 3.7×10^-7.
+Afterward, the Boltzmann constant was exact and the uncertainty is transferred to the triple point of water, which is now 273.1600(1) K.

-The new definition officially came into force on 20 May 2019, the 144th anniversary of the Metre Convention.
+On a deeper level, the kelvin is now defined in terms of the joule, making the separate existence of a temperature dimension theoretically unnecessary.
+The kelvin could have been redefined as a non-coherent derived SI unit, with 1 K = 1.380649×10^-23 J. Yet, "for historical and especially practical reasons, the kelvin will continue to be a base unit of the SI".